gundurraga/colorhacker/README.md

-# colorhacker2
+# Color Hacker
-Created with CodeSandbox
+Everything about colors